MarceloAquino7/Movies/README.md

 # 0 - Core
-Hvp.Common.Cqrs.Core is a basic set of interfaces for building a command and event driven CQRS application.
+MV.Common.Cqrs.Core is a basic set of interfaces for building a command and event driven CQRS application.

 Commands are created and dispatched by the application, They are received by command handlers which apply behaviors on the domain model